 Brian Roberts, Director of Performance, Advisory and Support Services

 Roberts has served as the Chicago Fire’s Senior Manager of Youth Development since 2012, during which his operational and technical programs have impacted over 4,000 players and 350 coaching staff in 10 Fire Juniors youth soccer clubs on an annual basis.
 Since joining the Fire in 2010, Roberts has also held down roles as an interim director of coaching as well as player development manager.
 Roberts joined the Fire after serving as the National Director of Coaching for Major League Soccer camps from 2007-10.
 Roberts holds a Prozone performance analysis certification, a U.S. Soccer Federation B License, a UEFA B License, was a PE teacher for seven years and holds a BA BSC in Physical Education/ Sports Science and Theology.

-The French-born Pascal Bedrossian enjoyed a lengthy career playing at the highest levels of French club football, appearing for the likes of AS Cannes, Rennes, Lorient and Angers before coming to Chicago for a brief stint with the Fire in the 2006 and 2007 seasons.
-Prior to joining the Chicago Fire Academy coaching staff, Bedrossian spent three seasons as a member of the coaching staff with Chicago Magic-PSG Academy.
+The French-born Pascal Bedrossian enjoyed a lengthy career playing at the highest levels of French club football, appearing for the likes of AS Cannes, Rennes, Lorient (with whom he won the Coupe de France in 2002) and Angers before coming to Chicago for a brief stint with the Fire in the 2006 and 2007 seasons.
+Bedrossian has been with the Chicago Fire Academy since 2015, and holds a U.S. Soccer Federation A License.